-This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
+This notice describes how personal information about you may be used and disclosed and how you can get access to this information.
 Please review it carefully.

-This Notice is effective as of: April 15, 2013
+This Notice is effective as of: March 8, 2021

-This notice describes our policies related to the use of the records of your care generated by Inspera Health.
-With some exceptions, we use or disclose only portions of your health information that are necessary to satisfy the need for which the information is being used or disclosed.
+This notice describes our policies related to the use of the records of your participation in our program generated by Inspera Health.
+With some exceptions, we use or disclose only portions of your personal information that are necessary to satisfy the need for which the information is being used or disclosed.

 Privacy Contact.
 If you have any questions about this policy or your rights, please contact the Inspera Health Privacy Officer at firstname.lastname@example.org.

 Under Illinois and federal law, information about you may be disclosed without your consent in the following circumstances:

 - Follow-Up Appointments/Support.
 We will be contacting you to remind you of future appointments or information about program alternatives or other health-related benefits and services that may be of interest to you.

 - As Required by Law.
 This would include situations where we are required to disclose personal (including healthcare) information under federal, state or local law.

 - Disclosure for Judicial or Administrative Purposes.
 In certain circumstances we may disclose information in response to a lawful court or administrative order, subpoena or other legal process.

 - Governmental Requirements.
 We may disclose information to a health oversight agency for activities authorized by law, such as audits, investigations, inspections, and licensure.
 We are also required to share information, if requested with the Department of Health and Human Services, to determine our compliance with federal laws related to health care.